DavidRC-Projects/Joint-Effort/README.md

 [MDN Web Docs-Location.replace()](https://developer.mozilla.org/en-US/docs/Web/API/Location/replace).
 ### Acknowledgments

-* I would like thank my mentor Jubril Akolade for his advice and guidance.
+* I would like thank my mentor Jubril Akolade.
+Jubril gave advice lots of good advice and gave me tips like using sweetalert2 and adding highscores to my quiz game.
 * I would like to thank my partner for all her support during this project.

 [Back to Contents](#contents)